younata/coz-e/src/build_log/chapter_4.md

 However, my lower forward landing gear bulkhead was built with the 3 layers as described in the plans.
 One side cured well, and the other side is currently curing.

 Unlike the forward bulkheads, the aft landing gear bulkhead does receive side reinforcement layers at this stage.
 Additionally, the entire bulkhead is covered in 2 layers of BID and 2 layers of horizontal UNI.
 The reinforcement layers for the aft bulkhead are 8 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the forward side, and 3 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the aft side.

+---

+On 2022-09-11, I discovered that some replacement BID I had switched over to in August was actually UNI.
+This mistake was due to blindly trusting that the BID I had ordered was actually BID, without verifying that.
+Once I realized this mistake, I went through my build footage to check which parts were affected, and to my relief, it was really only the lower forward landing gear bulkhead (the other parts I had used the not-BID for were either rejected, or were the stiffener ribs on the instrument panel, which I don't think will be an issue).
+I marked that part as not-for-flight, ordered new foam and fiberglass, and made a note to check that in the future the fiberglass I receive is actually I actually ordered.
+Once the new fiberglass came, I did verify that it was actually BID, and that the fibers were running as they should be.

 ## Firewall